ayshu-ash/Sleep-Pattern-Analysis/README.md

 ## An End-to-End Data Analytics Project investigating the drivers of daily fatigue.

 ## Overview
-This end-to-end project investigates why 66% of people feel they don't get enough sleep, even when they get average 6.7 hours of rest.
-I analyzed a dataset of 103 individuals to see if morning nutrition and phone habits impact tiredness more than sleep duration itself.
+This project investigates the "Sleep Satisfaction Gap"—why a majority of individuals feel fatigued despite meeting average sleep duration milestones.
+By analyzing a dataset of 103 survey respondents, this study identifies how morning nutrition and nighttime digital habits influence perceived tiredness more than sleep quantity alone.

 ## Problem Statement
-Most health advice focuses purely on "sleep hours."
+Most health advice focuses exclusively on "sleep hours" (Quantity).
 However, productivity remains low even for those meeting these goals.

-   **The Goal:** Identify if "Quality" factors (Breakfast, Phone proximity) have a higher ROI (Return on Investment) for alertness than simply "Quantity" of sleep.
+   **The Goal:** Identify if "Quality" factors (Breakfast, Phone Habits) provide a higher Return on Investment (ROI) for daily alertness than simply increasing sleep time.

 ## Dataset
 - Source: sleep_data.csv (Kaggle)
 - Records: Survey based lifestyle and sleep data